Movies: Escape or Compass?

 I swear you could hear the souls shattering.
 Everyone felt it: stunned, devastated, and yet still oddly united.

-I've felt just as profoundly moved watching powerful biopics like Schindler's List, Walk the Line, or The King's Speech, movies acclaimed for their nuance, artistry, and unflinching honesty.
+I've felt just as profoundly moved watching biopics like Schindler's List, Walk the Line, or The King's Speech, movies acclaimed for their nuance, artistry, and unflinching honesty.

 And I’m also fully aware that the latest MCU phase has been…scattered (I’ll unpack that another time).
 But here I am, still watching trailers and hoping for lightning to strike again.